-As a precautionary measure, carry some essential medicines like for cough, stomach ache, headache, cold etc. If a curfew is imposed, even medical stores will be shut down.
+As a precautionary measure, carry some essential medicines like for cough, stomach ache, headache, cold, etc. If a curfew is imposed, even medical stores will be shut down.

 Keep Buffer Days in your Itinerary

 This is of extreme importance.
-When you go to Kashmir, you must have at least 2 days as buffer in your overall plan.
+When you go to Kashmir, you must have at least 2 days as a buffer in your overall plan.
 This is just to make sure that if you got stuck somewhere, there will really be no harm done back home because of your delay.

 Have a local Contact

 No, I do not mean that you have a friend or family member in the city.
 But if at all possible, go with a local travel agent or at least hire a local driver.
 This way, if anything goes wrong, you will not be all on your own and will have at least one local contact to help you.